Staff Profile

 NE1 7RU

-I was the founder and the sole operator of the www.academicmigrationtothailand.co website, an internet portal to encourage inbound mobility of international students and academics into Thai universities.
-I engaged the policymakers at the national level, for example, the Bureau of International Cooperation Strategy, the Ministry of Higher Education, Science, Research and Innovation of Thailand, to achieve impact.
+From 2017-2020, she was the founder and sole operator of the www.academicmigrationtothailand.co website, an internet portal encouraging the inbound mobility of international students and academics into Thai universities.
+She engaged the policymakers at the national level, for example, the Bureau of International Cooperation Strategy, and the Ministry of Higher Education, Science, Research and Innovation of Thailand, to achieve impact.

-I am a reviewer for the British Academy's Youth Futures Programme and for Compare: A Journal of Comparative and International Education, Computers & Education, Sojourn, Thoughts and Kasetsart Journal.
+She was a reviewer for the British Academy's Youth Futures Programme and for Compare: A Journal of Comparative and International Education, Computers & Education, Sojourn, Thoughts, Kasetsart Journal and the Cambridge Handbook of Multilingual Education.

 ALC3011 Working in Intercultural Settings